j-solor/The-Molecular-Signature-Generator/README.md

 The ICA toolkit aims to give the ordinay bioinformatician the option to use Independent Component analysis (ICA) with ease.

 You can use this package in many ways:
-* Find the molecular signature of a given factor
+* Find the molecular signature of a given factor.
-* Find the best component number in data with know batch effect so you can explore it without the need of correcting it
+* Find the best component number in data with know batch effect so you can explore it without the need of correcting it.
-* Explore all the components as well as components in depth for association with ease :smile:
+* Explore all the components together, or particular components in depth for association.

+At the moment the best source of information of this package is the [Demo R notebook](https://github.com/j-solor/ICA_Toolkit/blob/main/02_TCGA/Example_TCGA.Rmd) using TCGA data.

 As everyone like plots their own way, the function here provided return ggplot object you can easily modify and combine  to suit your needs